wso2/docs-mi/en/docs/learn/examples/jms-examples/producing-jms.md

            To send a message to a JMS queue, you should define the JMS connection URL as the endpoint address (which should be invoked via the <b>Send</b> mediator).
 There are two ways to specify the endpoint URL:
            <ul>
                <li>
-                    Specify the JNDI name of the JMS queue and the connection factory parameters in the JMS connection URL as shown in the exampe below.
+                    Specify the JNDI name of the JMS queue and the connection factory parameters in the JMS connection URL as shown in the example below.
 Values of connection factory parameters depend on the type of the JMS broker. </br></br>
                     <b>When the broker is ActiveMQ</b></br>
                     <code>jms:/SimpleStockQuoteService?transport.jms.ConnectionFactoryJNDIName=QueueConnectionFactory&java.naming.factory.initial=org.apache.activemq.jndi.ActiveMQInitialContextFactory&java.naming.provider.url=tcp://localhost:61616&transport.jms.DestinationType=queue</code></br></br>
                     <b>When the broker is WSO2 Message Broker</b></br>